Rustenburg: Rustenburg Rapid Transport Project (RRT)

 As at the end of the 2017/18 financial year, the Rustenburg Metropolitan had spent about R2.7 billion on the upgrading of old and the construction of new public transport infrastructure in and around the city.
 The infrastructure includes 20 km of bi-directional Transitway Rustenburg Rapid Transport (RRT) Bus rapid transit lanes, walk ways and 17 Sub-stations.
 After completion, 37 safe and clean enclosed stations on the trunk lines stations will be fully operational along 40 km of road using at least 100 articulated buses to transport passengers along the main corridors.
 On completion of Phase 1 of the 4 phase project, the RRT is projected to deliver 225 000 passenger trips a day through 13 routes, 240 bus stops and 15 BRT stations using around 268 buses.
 While Bus rapid transit is one of the components of the RRT system design, it will not be an exclusively BRT driven operation.
 The routes have been planned to integrate with bus routes servicing townships, suburbs and outlying village areas as well as long-distance bus services, which will work in unison to move people around the city and region.

 Transport

 Rustenburg Airfield (FARG), situated in the middle part of the city, is the Rustenburg Local Municipality Airfield, licensed according to Civil Aviation Authority standards.
 Rustenburg SkyDiving Club operates every weekend year round from the airfield.
-It currently has a 1225m long and 15m runway and serves small planes for skydiving and parachuting.
+It currently has a 1225m long and 15m wide runway and serves small planes for skydiving and parachuting.
 As part of Rustenburg's Aerodrome Master Plan, the Airfield will receive an upgrade.